Isuzu Gemini

-The Isuzu Gemini is a subcompact car produced by the Japanese automaker Isuzu from 1974 until 2000.
-The same basic product was built and/or sold under several other names, sometimes by other General Motors brands, in various markets around the world.
+The Isuzu Gemini (いすゞ・ジェミニ) is a subcompact car produced by the Japanese automaker Isuzu from 1974 until 2000.
+The same basic product was built and/or sold under several other names, sometimes by General Motors brands, in various markets around the world.
 While the first generation was of a rear-wheel drive design, later versions were all front-wheel-drive, and the last two generations were no more than badge-engineered Honda Domani until the name was retired in 2000.

 First generation (1974)

 The first Gemini was initially sold as the Bellett Gemini to connect it to its predecessor when it was introduced in November 1974.
 The "Bellett" portion of the name was dropped in April 1975.
 It was based on the third-generation Opel Kadett C on the General Motors T-car platform and came in four-door sedan and two-door coupe body styles.
 The chassis code was PF50, although the later 1.8-liter versions were called PF60 and the diesels PFD60.

-In June 1977, the Gemini received its first, light, facelift.
-The bigger 1817 cc G180 series engine became available, fitted with rectangular headlights rather than the round units used on the 1600.
+In June 1977, the Gemini received its first, light, facelift, including a simplified grille with a honeycomb mesh.
+The bigger 1817 cc G180 series engine from the Florian and 117 Coupé also became available, fitted with rectangular headlights rather than the round units used on the 1600 as well as larger, black rubber bumpers.
 This model offered 110 PS, although this output dropped to 105 PS if an automatic transmission was fitted.
+The 1800 came in LT and LS models (coupé and sedan, 4/5-speed manual or automatic) and also as the coupé-only LS/G, which received the five-speed manual transmission as standard fitment, along with large graphics on the side and a first for a home market Japanese car: high pressure headlight washers.

-In November of the same year the 1600 was updated, now with square headlights and an engine with the I·CAS oxidation catalyst ("Isuzu Clean Air System") which could manage the 1978 emissions standards.
+In November of the same year the 1600 was also updated, now fitted with square headlights and an engine with the I·CAS oxidation catalyst ("Isuzu Clean Air System") which could manage the 1978 emissions standards.
+Power is 100 PS, 94 PS for automatics.
 One year later the Gemini 1800's engine was also upgraded to meet the 1978 emissions standards.
 Power remained unchanged, and the automatic now offered the same power as cars with manual transmission.
-The ignition system was now of a transistor less type, and the trunk lid was now opened remotely (not added to the Gemini 1600 until the end of December).
+The ignition system was changed to a transistorless type, and the trunk lid was now opened remotely (not added to the Gemini 1600 until the end of December).
 The Gemini Black and 1800 Minx were also added, the Minx with a two-tone paintjob and the Black with black paintwork and more sporty yet comfortable equipment including alloy wheels.